samwells9/samwells9.github.io/_pages/blog.md

 <p>
     To complement my analysis, I created a Streamlit app designed to make exploring the data more interactive.
-The app provides several features to help uncover trends and insights, offering a deeper understanding of team performance across multiple dimensions.
+The app provides several features to help uncover trends and insights in a simple way.
+This allowed me to start to understand how the data might explain team performance.
 </p>

 <p>
     The app serves as a tool to analyze key performance metrics with simple visualizations.
-By providing an interactive interface, it allows users to engage directly with the data, enabling deeper exploration to uncover trends that might not be immediately obvious in the static dataframe.
+By providing an interactive interface, it allows users to engage directly with the data and uncover trends that might not be immediately obvious in the static dataframe.
 </p>

 <p>